GriTS: Grid table similarity metric for table structure recognition

+A table is presented in two dimensions, giving it a natural representation as a grid or matrix of cells.
+The objective of TSR is usually considered to be inferring this grid structure.
+However, for comparing predictions with ground truth, prior metrics have used alternative abstract representations for tables.
+These possibly decompose a table into sub-units other than cells and represent them in an alternate structure with relationships between elements that differ from those of a matrix.
 The metrics proposed by G{\"o}bel et al. \cite{gobel2012methodology} and Gao et al. \cite{gao2019icdar} deconstruct the grid structure of a table into a \emph{set} of directed adjacency relations, corresponding to pairs of neighboring cells.
 We refer to the first metric, which evaluates cell text content, as $\text{DAR}_\text{Con}$, and the second, which evaluates cell location, as $\text{DAR}_\text{Loc}$.
 Li et al. \cite{li2020tablebank} represent a table as a token \emph{sequence}, using a simplified HTML encoding.
 Zhong et al. \cite{zhong2019image} also represent a table using HTML tokens but use the nesting of the tags to consider a table's cells to be \emph{tree}-structured, which more closely represents a table's two-dimensional structure than does a sequence.

-Metrics based on these different structural representations each have their own sensitivities and invariances to changes to a table's matrix structure.
-Zhong et al. investigate a few of the sensitivities of TEDS and DAR, and demonstrate that DAR mostly ignores the insertion of contiguous blank cells into a table, while TEDS does not.
-However, largely the sensitivities of these metrics that result from their different structural forms have not been studied.
-This makes it challenging to fully interpret and compare them.
+Metrics based on these different representations each have their own sensitivities and invariances to changes to a table's structure.
+Zhong et al. \cite{zhong2019image} investigate a few of these sensitivities and demonstrate that DAR mostly ignores the insertion of contiguous blank cells into a table, while TEDS does not.
+However, largely the sensitivities of these metrics that result from their different representations have not been studied.
+This makes it more challenging to interpret and compare them.